Thursday Contra Dances at The Concord Scout House

 If there is any question of a bad weather cancellation, or if any other problem presents itself, check in with Dereck Kalish or Lisa Greenleaf.
 In an emergency on the night of the dance, you can call Dereck (cell) 617-233-3005 or the Scout House kitchen phone 978-369-3455.

-Please contact any of the following if you have any questions during the evening: Dereck Kalish (Chair), Lisa Greenleaf, Terry Huffaker, Matteo Paris, Dan Pearl, Sue Rosen, and Mac Sloan.
+Please contact any of the following if you have any questions during the evening: Dereck Kalish (Chair), Lisa Greenleaf, Terry Huffaker, Dan Pearl, and Sue Rosen.